Get,

 Vinegar has been used for centuries for a variety of health problems, including glucose management, dandruff, excessive sweating, fungal infections, and even heartburn.
 In a study published in Diabetes Care, two tablespoons of ACV at bedtime helped to regulate fasting blood glucose levels in patients with type II diabetes.

-39. Lean meats
+39. Lean Meats

 Protein foods are an important part of a diet plan.
 They include; fish, chicken, meats, soy products, and cheese.
 The difference between these foods is how much fat they contain and protein.